 leaders constantly need to hone their skills in order to guide others well and

 trainers need continuing education to support their communities in making transformative change.

-Training for leaders to expand awareness, knowledge, and skills crucial for successfully engaging with diverse constituencies.
+Expand the awareness, knowledge, and skills that are crucial for engaging with diverse constituencies.

 Attendees receive certification from Inclusant, access to ongoing training, and CEUs via the Pitt School of Social Work.

 Scroll down to learn about: topics and format | timing and logistics | fees | previous breakout sessions

 Incorporating equity at all points of planning and activity

 Understanding the impact of institutional and individual biases in order to counteract them

 The Creating Confluence workshop series will train leaders to acquire critical competencies that are crucial for successfully engaging with diverse constituencies.